premiumFrye/mi-analytics/README.md

   .run(function(miLogger) {
     // configure function definition to be called with every logging action miLogger.setLogAction(myLogActionDefinition);
-    // configure an object and method name to be called with ever logging action miLogger.setLogAction(
+    // configure an object and method name to be called with every logging action miLogger.setLogAction(
       'send', // name of method to call new MyLoggingService() // an object which has above named method to call with each logging action